wmvanvliet/psychic/docs/dataset.rst

 Selecting parts of the data
 ---------------------------

-The :class:`golem.DataSet` class supports Python's indexing and slicing syntax to select instances and ranges of instances.
+The :class:`psychic.DataSet` class supports Python's indexing and slicing syntax to select instances and ranges of instances.
 Below are a few examples.

 To select the first EEG sample from a continuous recording: